About the Capitol Theatre

 The Historic Capitol Theatre is located in the Hotel Maytag Building on First Street on the Square in Downtown Newton.
 It opened in 1927 as a Vaudeville and single-screen theatre and could seat 585 people.
-The Hotel is said to be the first commercial building west of the Mississippi to have air-conditioning.
+The Hotel was the first commercial building west of the Mississippi to have air-conditioning.
 It was built by Fred Maytag who was the founder of the Maytag Washing Machine Company.

 In 1988 the one big theater was divided down the middle into 2 theaters.
 Each theater now seats 270 people, including the balcony.
 You can still use the original seats from 1927, which are up in the balconies.